Jeunese/jeunese.github.io/docs/overview.md

 # Overview of information development

-This guide describes how **information development** shapes the user experience of digital products and services.
+This guide describes how **information development** shapes the user experience of digital products and service, with a focus on **technical writing** for [product documentation](/?id=product-documentation) and **UX writing** for [in-product content development](/?id=in-product-content-development).
 As a whole, this guide offers:

--  An overview of information development and related concepts, with a focus on **technical writing** for [product documentation](/?id=product-documentation) and **UX writing** for [in-product content development](/?id=in-product-content-development).
+-  An overview of information development and related concepts.
-- Voice, tone, and style guidelines for two key components of information development: [technical writing](/technical-writing) and [UX writing](/ux-writing).
+- Style guidelines for two key components of information development: [technical writing](/technical-writing) and [UX writing](/ux-writing).
 - A description and high-level instructions for adopting a [docs-as-code](/online-documentation?id=what-is-docs-as-code) approach to creating and managing online documentation.

 ## Terminology

-This section defines, delineates, and explains the relationship between information development and overlapping concepts (information experience, content design, and technical writing) to help the reader navigate the nuances.

 **Information development** is concerned with designing the digital experience of product information: how information is formed, organised, delivered, presented, and so on.
 It encompasses activities such as writing, editing, structuring, and managing content to ensure that it's accurate, clear, and accessible to the intended audience.
 Because of the emphasis on writing, information developers are commonly also called **technical writers**, and they're often (but not always) involved in **UX writing** activities as well.

-Information development is related to, but distinct from, **content design**.
-While information development primarily deals with the creation and management of content itself, content design focuses on how that content is presented and how users interact with content.
-This is why there was a move away from the term "content writer", which implies a focus on *written* content, to "content designer", which highlights content design as a UX design exercise.

 The work of information developers affects the user's **information experience (IX)**.
 Information experience, or IX, refers to the holistic experience that users have when interacting with content.
 IX is a central part of user-centred design and considers the entire journey of the user, from discovering information to consuming it and completing tasks or achieving goals.

+Information development is related to, but distinct from, **content design**.
+While information development primarily deals with the creation and management of content itself, such as technical documentation and other forms of instructional material, content design focuses on creating an engaging and persuasive experience to achieve specific outcomes or elicit particular user actions.
+Content design is concerned with how users interact with content for a cohesive and effective user experience.
+This is why there was a move away from the term "content writer", which implies a focus on *written* content, to "content designer", which highlights content design as a UX design exercise.

 ## What information developers do

-**Information developers** work with software developers and UX designers to ensure that information is meaningful, accurate, user-friendly, and formatted appropriately, whether that's as part of documentation (**technical writing**) or in the product itself (**UX writing**).
+**Information developers** work Engineering and Product teams to ensure that information is meaningful, accurate, user-friendly, and formatted appropriately, whether that's as part of documentation (**technical writing**) or in the product itself (**UX writing**).
 The aim is to optimise how people engage with information to maximise the user experience (UX) of a product.
 To this end, information developers are responsible for:

-- Technical content authoring for a software company's products and services.
+- Technical content authoring for a  company's products and services.
 For guidance on technical writing and, in particular, writing product documentation, see [Technical writing guidelines](https://jeunese.github.io/#/technical-writing).
 - In-product content development (UX writing), such as error messages and on-screen text.
 For information on UX writing, see [UX writing guidelines](/ux-writing).
 - Website infrastructure for product documentation.
 For an overview of this approach to managing documentation, see [Online documentation](/online-documentation).